 brig tries to focus on being up conceptually simple, by hiding a lot of complicated details regarding storage and security.
 Therefore the end result is hopefully easy and pleasant to use, while being secure by default.
 Since brig is a "general purpose" tool for file synchronization it of course cannot excel in all areas.
-It won't replace high performance network file systems and should not be used when you are in need of high throughput - at least not at the moment.
+It won't replace high performance network file systems.